Tim Keefe: Major league career

 Keefe entered the major leagues in 1880 with the Troy Trojans.
-He immediately established himself as a talented pitcher, posting an astounding 0.86 ERA in 105 innings pitched, a record that still stands.
-(He also posted the best Adjusted ERA+ in baseball history in 1880.)
-Despite the sterling ERA, he managed but a 6–6 record, pitching in 12 games, all complete games.
+He immediately established himself as a talented pitcher, posting an astounding 0.86 earned run average (ERA) in 105 innings pitched, a record that still stands.
+He also posted the best Adjusted ERA+ in a season in baseball history in 1880 at 293.
+Despite the sterling ERA, he managed only a 6–6 record, pitching in 12 games, all complete games, with 39 strikeouts and a stellar 0.800 WHIP.

 In 1883, after the Trojans folded, Keefe rose to stardom with the New York Metropolitans of the American Association under manager "Gentleman" Jim Mutrie and had one of the most dominating seasons in baseball's early history.
 On July 4 of that year, Keefe pitched both ends of a doubleheader against Columbus, winning the first game with a one-hitter; the second a two-hit gem.
 He went 41–27 over 619 innings pitched with a 2.41 ERA and 361 strikeouts.
 His 1884 campaign was almost as dominant, winning 37 games, losing 17, and striking out 334.

 In 1885, John B. Day, who owned the Metropolitans and the New York Giants of the National League, moved Keefe and Mutrie to the Giants.
 Here, Keefe joined future Hall of Famers Buck Ewing, Monte Ward, Roger Connor, Mickey Welch, and "Orator" Jim O'Rourke to form an outstanding team that finished with a fine 85–27 record.
 Keefe went 32–13 with a 1.58 ERA and 227 strikeouts.
 In 1887, Keefe sat out several weeks of the season after he struck a batter in the head with a pitch; he was said to have suffered a nervous breakdown.

-He had arguably his greatest season in 1888, when he led the league with a 35–12 record, 1.74 ERA and 335 strikeouts (see Triple Crown).
+He had arguably his greatest season in 1888, when he led the league with a 35–12 record, 1.74 ERA and 335 strikeouts, becoming baseball's 4th pitcher to win a Triple Crown, after Tommy Bond in 1877 and Guy Hecker and Charles Radbourn in 1884.
 He won 19 consecutive games that season, a record that stood for 24 years.
 The Giants played the St. Louis Browns of the American Association in a postseason series for the Dauvray Cup, and Keefe added four more wins to his tally.
 Keefe even designed the famous all-black "funeral" uniforms the Giants wore that season.